toms-dev/TypeScriptDependencyInjection/README.md

  - EcmaScript5-compliant engine (nodejs versions >= .0.10 will do fine)

 ##Examples

-Declaring a dependency :
+First you have to import the library using:

+	import Deps = require('./lib/Deps');

+The, you can declaring a dependency using the following annotation:

 	class MyClass {

 		@Deps.Inject(MyDependency)
-		public a: MyDependency;
+		public dep: MyDependency;

 	}

 Here, you are declaring that the class *MyClass* needs an instance of *MyDependency* to work properly.

-To provide the dependency to an instance of *MyClass*, you have to create a dependency context in which the dependency will be available.
+To provide an instance of the dependency to an instance of *MyClass*, you have to create a dependency context in which the dependency instance will be available.

 To resolve the dependencies:

+	// Instantiate everything that has to
 	var dep = new MyDependency();
 	var instance = new MyClass();